-Nomencla Nomenclature & Symbols
+Nomenclature & Symbols

 Eg Energ Gab AFM Atomic Force Microscopy

-t Time Sputtering θ Bragg's Diffraction Angle
+t Sputtering Time θ Bragg's Diffraction Angle

 hν Photon Energy α Absorption Coefficient

 β Half-Width At Half-Maximum 3 Strain

-δ Dislocation Κ Material Characteristic
+δ Dislocation K Material Characteristic

 D Crystalline Size RMS Roughness

-SPR Surface Plasmon Resonance Ι Sputtered Current
+SPR Surface Plasmon Resonance I Sputtered Current

-d Thickness Film V Applied Voltage
+d Film Thickness V Applied Voltage

 In this work, gold nano-islands were sputtered at various sputtering times (10, 15, 20 seconds) onto quartz substrates using the DC sputtering technique.
 It is important to study the change of optical, structural, and morphological properties of sputtered golden layers as a function of sputtering time and the relationship of this to the different mechanisms of movement of charge carriers.
-In addition, investigate the formation of these gold nano-islands when transformed from bulk material to nanoscale, and understand the possibility of utilizing the unique features of these nanofilms that could have a significant impact on the future manufacture of solar cells and the enhancement of many optoelectronic devices.
+In addition, the study investigates the formation of these gold nano-islands as they transform from bulk material to nanoscale, and aims to understand the potential of utilizing the unique features of these nanofilms that could significantly impact the future manufacture of solar cells and enhance many optoelectronic devices.